dgnorton/norobo/README.md

 ```
 $ usermod -a -G dialout dgnorton
 ```
+### Call log
+Calls are logged to `call_log.csv` in the same directory that `norobod` is running.
+The file is a comma separated value format.
+The fields are (in order): time, caller name, caller number, action taken, filter name, rule description.

 ### Desktop notifications
 If you happen to be running it on a Ubuntu Desktop machine and would like desktop notifications, this shell script one-liner will work.